flatironinstitute/sciware/26_DataFormats/main.md

 - *Simple*: only one observation or type of observation
   - e.g. Height of an object at time `t=0`, `t=1`, ...
   - One set of numbers, representing the same observable
-- *Composite*: more than one type of observation
+- *Composite*: more than one type of observation that go together
   - e.g. Position, velocity, mass of object over time
   - Observables have *distinct* meanings
-  - `t` groups them together into discrete sets
+  - here `t` groups them together into discrete sets

 ### Parts of composite data